-Here you can learn all about one of the world's best disc golf courses: Kippasuo Pro DiscGolfPark at Heinola DiscGolfPark World.
+Here you can learn all about one of the world's best disc golf courses, Kippasuo Pro DiscGolfPark at Heinola DiscGolfPark World in Finland.
+The toughest course at a complex boasting four other courses meant to entice players of all ages and skill levels, Kippasuo Pro is an absolute joy to play for experienced disc golfers.

 History of Kippasuo Pro DiscGolfPark